 - No left turns from southbound US 41 to eastbound Fruitville Road (in effect through fall 2020)

 - Southbound motorists, if desiring to go east from US 41, will need to turn left at 10th Street, follow 10th Street to Lemon Avenue, turn right at Lemon Avenue and then follow Lemon Avenue to Fruitville Road.
 Detour signage is in place.
 All other movements at the US 41 – Fruitville Road intersection are allowed.

-- The left turn eastbound movement from Gulfstream Avenue to northbound US 41 is reduced to two lanes instead of three lanes (in effect through early March 2020).
+- The left turn eastbound movement from Gulfstream Avenue to northbound US 41 is reduced to 2 lanes instead of 3 lanes (in effect through late February/early March 2020).

-- No left turns from northbound US 41 to westbound Boulevard of the Arts (in effect through late January 2020)
+- No left turns from northbound US 41 to westbound Boulevard of the Arts (in effect through late February/early March 2020)

 US 41 from River Road to Woodmere Park Boulevard: Construction project: Crews are constructing sidewalk and bus shelter pads; installing guardrail and lighting and improving drainage.
 Motorists should expect daytime lane closures from 9 a.m. to 4 p.m. and nighttime lane closures from 7 p.m. to 6 a.m. while crews are working.
 Florida Safety Contractors, Inc. is the contractor.
 Expected completion is summer 2020.